Simon Parkin

 Author & Journalist

 Simon Parkin is a British author and journalist for magazines, newspapers and websites.
-He is contributing writer for the New Yorker, a Fellow of the Royal Historical Society, and winner of The Wingate Literary Prize.
+He is contributing writer for the New Yorker, a Fellow of the Royal Historical Society, an Orwell Prize finalist, and winner of The Wingate Literary Prize.

 The author and writer Simon Parkin in a light blue shirt and dark blue suit jacket.